eclipse-elk/elk-website/README.md

 The layout algorithms are plain Java and can thus also be used outside of Eclipse.

+## Main Repository

+This repository contains the automatically generated files for the [website](http://www.eclipse.org/elk).
+The main project repository can be found [here](https://github.com/eclipse/elk).

 ## More Info

 * [The ELK homepage](http://www.eclipse.org/elk)